Quantum noncommutative ABJM field theory: four- and six-point functions: Introduction

+We should also mention that it has not been shown that for noncommutative Chern-Simons-Matter theories --which are formulated at $D=3$-- the noncommutative IR divergences which occur as a result of the UV/IR mixing cancel if there is enough supersymmetry; in particular, it has not been proved that the logarithmic noncommutative IR divergences vanish if the beta functions of the corresponding ordinary theory also vanish.
+This is unlike the situation for the NCYM theories in $D=4$ --see \cite{Matusis:2000jf}.

-For convenience, from \cite{Martin:2017nhg} we repeat the field content and the free field propagators of the noncommutative $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ ABJM quantum field theory actions in Section 2, and in Section 3, respectively.
-Additional Feynman rules relevant to our computations are given in the Appedix A, respectively.
-Let us point out that we quantize the theory in the Landau gauge for two reasons: First, the Chern-Simons propagator is simpler and second, it does not contain contributions with a dangerous IR behaviour --see Section III of Ref. \cite{Pisarski:1985yj}.
-In Sections 4 and further we compute and discuss all 1PI one-loop four-point functions of the NC $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ ABJM quantum field theory.
-Finally in Section 8 we have also discussed the scalar six-point functions, and their limiting properties too. \footnote{The 1-loop four- and six-point functions are also sometimes equivalently and shortly named as the 4- and 6-correlators, respectively.}
+For convenience, from \cite{Martin:2017nhg} we repeat the field content and the free field propagators of the noncommutative $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ ABJM quantum field theory actions in sections 2, and 3, respectively.
+Additional Feynman rules relevant to our computations are given in the appedix A. Let us point out that we quantize the theory in the Landau gauge for two reasons: First, the Chern-Simons propagator is simpler and second, it does not contain contributions with a dangerous IR behaviour --see section III of ref. \cite{Pisarski:1985yj}.
+In sections 4 and further we compute and discuss all 1PI 1-loop 4-point functions of the $\rm U(1)_{\kappa}\times U(1)_{-\kappa}$ NCABJM quantum field theory.
+Finally in section 8 we have also discussed the scalar 1-loop 6-point functions, and their limiting properties too. \footnote{The 1-loop n-point functions are sometimes shortly named as the n-correlators, respectively.}